nathanmdaniel/SCBC_SnackShackServer/README.md

 Please report problems you encounter as soon as you encounter the.
 If you run through the solutions listed below, contact me!

--Buttons or autofill names are not appearing?
+- Buttons or autofill names are not appearing?
- -Check if the server is still running.
+  - Check if the server is still running.
- -Check if the IP address of the server device is 192.168.1.2.
+  - Check if the IP address of the server device is 192.168.1.2.
--Balances are not appearing when a name is selected?
+- Balances are not appearing when a name is selected?
- -Check if the server is still running.
+  - Check if the server is still running.
- -Try just typing the whole name out.
+  - Try just typing the whole name out.